A practical guide to Jira integrations with GPT in 2026

 Specialized platforms give you the power of a custom solution without the hassle.
 They are built specifically for connecting company knowledge to AI.

 For example, eesel AI is designed to help you build powerful Jira integrations with GPT in just a few minutes.
 You can set up custom actions, like letting an AI agent in Zendesk create a Jira ticket and automatically link it back to the original support conversation.
-More importantly, eesel AI connects to all your company's apps, not just Jira and Confluence.
+More importantly, eesel AI connects to all your company's apps, working alongside Jira and Confluence.
 It pulls context from Google Docs, Notion, and Slack so the AI has the full picture.
 It's a completely self-serve tool, so you can test and deploy your automations confidently.

 Practical use cases